The best gel to keep eyebrows firmly in place all day long.

-With the explosion of new eyebrow products on the market, including gels, powders, and cremes, it is more confusing than ever to find the right one.
-We’re focusing in this review on gel-based formulations, and have narrowed down the many options to our top five.
-Keep reading to learn more.
+With the explosion of newly available eyebrow products, including gels, powders, and cremes, it is more confusing than ever to find the right one.
+This review covers gel-based formulations, but we also outline pencils and powders to help you choose the right one for you.

 One of the main functions of brow gel is to keep your brow hairs in a neat, natural arch.
 Eyebrow gel adds a look of smoothness to your brows.

-Eyebrow pencils can be difficult to use and can look unnatural and crayon-like before one gets the knack of applying it.
+Eyebrow pencils can be difficult to use and can look unnatural and crayon-like if you don't yet have the knack for applying them.
 (Even then, it takes a steady but light hand.)

 Gels do double duty, filling in where hairs are sparse while taming unruly hairs, and are a wise choice for those who lack the confidence or skill of filling in with a pencil.
-Brow gel is also a smart alternative to brow powder, because it glides on smoothly along the brow, and, whether you are using clear or tinted gel, slip-ups are less likely to happen than with a pigmented powder and brush.
-Eyebrow gels are perfect for layering, and can be used in addition to pencil or powder, to add extra smoothness, refinement, and dimension.
+Brow gel is also a smart alternative to brow powder because it glides on smoothly along the brow, and, whether you are using clear or tinted gel, slip-ups are less likely to happen than with a pigmented powder and brush.
+Eyebrow gels are perfect for layering, and you can use them in addition to pencil or powder for adding extra smoothness, refinement, and dimension.

 There are several different types of eyebrow gels.
 Each one has slightly different characteristics, mainly in texture, that differentiate it from its competitors.
 With any formula you choose, it is vital the product doesn’t flake or crust.